 - A recall is when the government and the manufacturer remove a product from the market and seek to retrieve or repair those already sold because it poses a risk of serious harm

 - Any kind of product can be recalled, from toys to furniture to infant and toddler products

 - An average of over 1-2 children’s products are recalled each week

 - Manufacturers rarely advertise recalls and aren’t required to retrieve any set percent of products, so millions of recalled products are still in use or in stores

 - Do not use unsafe products!
 Search for previous recalls on the CPSC website, report incidents and unsafe products, and read other consumers’ reports.

-Take a look at our map — is your state banning recalled products in child care?
-Do you have more information on this?
+Check out our map.
+Is your state banning recalled products in child care?
+Do you want more information on this?
 Get it touch with KID and help our KID Action Team keep all kids in childcare safe by expanding these laws.